spawncamper/ludumdare48/Assets/VolumetricBloodFX/Readme.txt

 Effects using:

 1) Unfortunately, there is no universal way to find a position of a decal on a ground.
-I can’t use physics.Raycast because the ray can collide with obstacles (for example, with the character himself) or ground may not have a collider.
+I canï¿½t use physics.Raycast because the ray can collide with obstacles (for example, with the character himself) or ground may not have a collider.
 So you need to set the approximate floor height at the point of impact.
 A decal of blood will be projected in this area.
 Set Prebab-> BFX_BloodSettings.cs -> Height